schmettow/ylab-edge-go/README.md

 The solution is to re-implement the YLab API in the systems programming language [Rust](https://www.rust-lang.org/).
 It is expected that this will trade around 20% ease-of-use for a performance improvement anywhere in the range between 2x and 200x.

 *YLab Edge Go* is the version to use for **RP2040** microcontrollers and currently reaches sample rates up to 3.000 SPS.
 Currently, Go is also the only version to support interaction via buttons, Led and Oled.
+All code in this crate is currently developed for a `Cytron Maker Pi Pico` with Grove connectors. *Note* that the MP Pico is similar to the robotics-oriented Maker Pi RP2040, but not the same.
+However, any board derived from the Raspberry Pico should work with this code, if you wire it up, accordingly.

 ## Current status